automl/auto-sklearn/doc/faq.rst

 stored on disk if you have space issues.

-As the number of models is only an indicator of the disk space used it is also possible to pass the memory in MB the models are allowed to use as a ``float``.
+As the number of models is only an indicator of the disk space used it is also possible to pass the memory in MB the models are allowed to use as a ``float`` (also via the ``max_models_on_disc`` arguments).
 As above, this is rather a guideline on how much memory is used as redundant models are only removed from disk when the ensemble builder finishes an iteration.

 .. note::